 The IET Awards programme includes awards for individual excellence, research and innovation, scholarships, travel awards, prizes and competitions within the engineering and technology sector.

-The IET provides over £1million in awards, prizes and scholarships, to celebrate excellence and research in the sector and encourage the next generation of engineers and technicians.
+The IET provides around £1million in awards, prizes and scholarships every year, to celebrate excellence and innovation in the sector and inspire the next generation of engineers and technicians.

-As an IET volunteer, there are a number of prizes and competitions that you may come across - some of these are listed below.
+As an IET volunteer, there are a number of awards, prizes, scholarships and competitions that you may come across - some of these are listed below.
 For more information about the IET Awards programme you can download the PDF brochure.